prefix-dev/pixi/docs/reference/cli.md

 pixi global install "python [version='3.11.0', build_number=1]"
 pixi global install "python [version='3.11.0', build=he550d4f_1_cpython]"
 pixi global install python=3.11.0=h10a6764_1_cpython

+# Install for a specific platform, only useful on osx-arm64
+pixi global install --platform osx-64 ruff
+```

+!!! tip
+    Running `osx-64` on Apple Silicon will install the Intel binary but run it using [Rosetta](https://developer.apple.com/documentation/apple-silicon/about-the-rosetta-translation-environment)
+    ```
+    pixi global install --platform osx-64 ruff
     ```

 After using global install, you can use the package you installed anywhere on your system.